-In order to meet the real-time and reliability requirements, it is necessary to optimize the communication protocol, adopt efficient channel access technology and resource allocation algorithm, and reduce the communication delay.
-For example, \cite{wang2019novel} proposed the TDMA based Capture Aware MAC protocol (CT-MAC), which effectively improves broadcast reliability and channel utilization efficiency by optimizing frame length and utilizing capture effect.
-This shows that the optimization combined with MAC protocol can better cope with the challenges of high vehicle dynamics in the vehicle networking environment, thus improving real-time performance and reliability, and providing a useful reference for the combination of vehicle networking and semantic communication.
-Meanwhile, semantic information in IoV is critical for traffic safety, necessitating reliable transmission.
+In order to meet the real-time and reliability requirements, it is necessary to optimize the communication protocol, adopt efficient channel access technology and resource allocation algorithms, and reduce the communication delay.
+For example, ref.~\cite{wang2019novel} proposed the TDMA-based Capture-Aware MAC protocol (CT-MAC), which effectively improves broadcast reliability and channel utilization efficiency by optimizing frame length and utilizing capture effect.
+This shows that optimization combined with the MAC protocol can better cope with the challenges of high vehicle dynamics in the vehicle networking environment, thus improving real-time performance and reliability and providing a useful reference for the combination of vehicle networking and semantic communication.
+Meanwhile, semantic information in the IoV is critical for traffic safety, necessitating reliable transmission.
 Interference, fading, and noise in wireless channels can lead to data loss or errors.
-To enhance reliability, error control techniques (e.g., ARQ, FEC), multipath transmission, and redundancy mechanisms should be employed to ensure accurate and error-free delivery of semantic information under adverse channel conditions.
-Future research can focus on low-latency, high-accuracy semantic encoding and decoding algorithms, such as those based on the Transformer architecture, to improve information processing speed and meet the real-time and reliability requirements of IoV.
+To enhance reliability, error control techniques (e.g., ARQ and FEC), multipath transmission, and redundancy mechanisms should be employed to ensure accurate and error-free delivery of semantic information under adverse channel conditions.
+Future research can focus on low-latency, high-accuracy semantic encoding and decoding algorithms, such as those based on the Transformer architecture, to improve information processing speed and meet the real-time and reliability requirements of the IoV.